 In summary, the coldest AABW around the Southern Ocean appears to be contracting at a rapid rate in recent decades.
 This densest water, topographically constrained, must mix with lighter waters above before it can spread northward into the Atlantic, Indian, and Pacific Oceans (Orsi et al. 1999).
 These constraints are consistent with an attenuated, but still measurable, lessening of northward flow in the South Pacific and western South Atlantic, apparently even detectable in the North Pacific and North Atlantic Oceans.
-Data to detect similar changes in the Indian Ocean are very sparse, owing to logistical constraints imposed by Somali pirates.
+Data to detect similar changes in the Indian Ocean are sparse, owing to logistical constraints imposed by Somali pirates.

 Deep ocean changes like those summarized here are important to global heat uptake and sea level rise budgets (Purkey and Johnson 2010).
 Accurate modeling of increases in deep ocean heat content is also central to improving predictions of future climate warming and sea-level rise (Kuhlbrodt and Gregory 2012).
 These findings argue for routine full-depth ocean observations throughout the world oceans beyond just repeat hydrographic sections, which are useful but sparse.
-One route toward that goal might be expanding the Argo array (see Argo sidebar) of autonomous profiling floats to full depth (Roemmich and Argo Steering Team 2009).
+One route toward that goal might be expanding the Argo array (see sidebar 3.1) of autonomous profiling floats to full depth (Roemmich and Argo Steering Team 2009).

 Reference List